aziyan99/SwiftTfIdf/README.md

 ## How it works

 The calculation happend base on looping and sequentials, splitting the text to a bunch of array of sentences and words, calculate the tf, calculate the df and the tfidf, sorting the results, and ranking it.
+That means the more words that are processed the longer the execution time.
 An example of implementation will be adding soon.
 <br />
 <br />
 <img src="https://i.redd.it/4npl9yfg5js11.jpg" alt="https://i.redd.it/4npl9yfg5js11.jpg" style="height: 300px; width:300px;"/>